pelican-eggs/games-steamcmd/stormworks/README.md

 ## Configuration warning

-Due to the way the Stormworks configuration file is formatted and the way Pterodactyl handles config file replacement this egg cannot be configured by Pterodactyl.
+Due to the way the Stormworks configuration file is formatted this egg cannot be configured automatically.
 A config file is created in the container home directory (`/home/container/server_config.xml`) and must be manually updated for any changes, **INCLUDING THE PORT NUMBER**.
 This egg will not work after installation and you **MUST** edit the `server_config.xml` file manually to use anything other than the default settings.

 For more information about the configuration file issue see the [Github issue](https://github.com/parkervcp/eggs/issues/522#issuecomment-652514654).